 I’m fascinated by water and I love the sea, especially when it’s rough and dramatic.
-All three of my published novels are set partly by the sea, and my latest, What She Lost, is a very watery novel.
+My first three novels are set partly by the sea, and What She Lost In particular is a very watery novel.
 There’s something frighteningly magnetic about deep water – there’s a scene in the book where Eleanor leans over railings to look into the depths of the River Thames and has to resist a terrifying urge to let herself go.
 I’ve felt just like that!

 I believe in love at first (-ish) sight.
 When I met my husband, I knew within days that he was The One.
 Within a few weeks of meeting, we decided to get married.
 In the end, it took us two years to get round to it, but it was still quite romantic, especially as my first marriage had been so desperately unhappy.
 My ex was controlling and emotionally abusive.
 It took me years to find the courage to take the children and leave, and I swore I’d never marry again…

 I believe in age-gap friendships, too – one of my very best friends is 20 years younger than me.
 I also have much older friends.
 My husband’s grandma was in her 80s when I met her and we became close friends – my first novel is dedicated to her.
-She was 96 when she died five years ago – I still miss her.
+She was 96 when she died in 2011 – I still miss her.

 I was very young mother, which is probably why I often address young motherhood in my books.
 I had both my children before I was 23.
 If I’d had them later, I’d have been better informed and better off financially, but I think I had more time and energy at 23 than if I’d had them at 33 or 43.

 I value friendship very highly and I have some truly wonderful friends.
 One of my favourite ways to spend an evening is laughing and chatting over good food and wine with close friends.